sina00tavakoli/feed_project/README.md

 3. Filtering and Searching: Easily filter news by category or use the search function to find specific articles.
 4. Saving for Later: Save articles for later reading, coming back to them when you have more time.
 5. Organizing: Create and maintain themed lists of articles that fit specific topics or interests.

+We are dedicated to providing you with a seamless and enjoyable news-reading experience.

+If you have any questions or need assistance with any aspect of our site, feel free to reach out.
+We're here to help!

+Happy reading!